 Don't keep it in the team.
 If your team has reached consensus easily, then branch out.
 Go directly to the people who are most likely to disagree with the team's solution.
 Invite them to critically evaluate the proposed solution and to offer alternatives.
 Once these diverse viewpoints have been heard, the team will have more information and be better equipped to make a final decision on how to proceed.

 With all five of these approaches, team members must be willing to remain open and nimble.
 Getting defensive or stubbornly clinging to an idea will turn healthy conflict into something negative.
 The point of mining for conflict is to build buy-in as people express their opinions and feel heard.
 It's also to uncover any potential problems with the solution(s) being considered.
 Every member of the team should set aside the ego that tries to "win" and focus instead on the best course for achieving the team's common objectives.

 If a member of your team is hyper-competitive and can't seem to set aside that desire to win, check back next week for ways you can work it out.
-Just subscribe to the CONNECT2Win Blog so you won't miss a single post.
+Subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog.